ooples/pine_script_docs/source/primer/First_steps.rst

 You can access existing indicators on the platform in two different ways:

 - By using the chart's "Indicators & Strategies" button, or
-- By browsing TradingView's `Puclic Library <https://www.tradingview.com/scripts/>`__, the largest repository of scripts in the world, with more than 100,000 scripts, most of which are free and open-source, which means you can see their Pine code.
+- By browsing TradingView's `Community Scripts <https://www.tradingview.com/scripts/>`__, the largest repository of trading scripts in the world, with more than 100,000 scripts, most of which are free and open-source, which means you can see their Pine code.

 If you can find the tools you need already written for you, it can be a good way to get started and gradually become proficient as a script user, until you are ready to start your programming journey in Pine.